 Each predefined record length corresponds to a maximum number of history segments, which are stored in the instrument's memory.
-Using the history, you can display the history segments.
+If option R&S RTM-K15 is installed, you can display the history segments.

 Available record length values are:

 <RecordLength> Record length in Samples.